• Skip to primary navigation

 Chipotle Pinto Beans (Copycat)

-If you're a fan of these copycat pinto beans, we think you will also love our version of Chipotle black beans and their cauliflower rice.
+If you're a fan of these copycat pinto beans, we think you will also love our version of Chipotle black beans and our copycat Chipotle fresh tomato salsa!

 bowl of Chipotle pinto beans with bowls of toppings